memfault/interrupt/_drafts/best-of-binutils.md

 being 50% smaller!
 It looks like the compiler has optimized that approach better by using a lookup table instead of branching.

-#### New Feature: visualize jumps
+#### New Feature: Visualize Jumps

 Binutils is constantly adding new features.
 While writing this post, I discovered a new option in `objdump`, `--visualize-jumps`, that was just released in binutils 2.34.
-This generates ascii art showing the branching flow within individual functions which will be very helpful for following control flow when stepping through assembly:
+This generates ASCII art showing the branching flow within individual functions which will be very helpful for following control flow when stepping through assembly:

 ```